 The basis of internal control is the overall control environment.
 A good control environment builds on an organization with clear decision lines where responsibility and authority are clearly defined.
-In CellaVision there are policies, guidelines and process descriptions for the different parts of the business flow from transaction management to bookkeeping and preparing external reports.
+In CellaVision there are policies, guidelines and process descriptions for the different parts of the business flow.

 In the company's financial and accounting manual, Administrative Guidelines, which is updated annually, these process descriptions are presented in all essentials.
+The company's financial policy, established by the Board, includes, among other things, instructions regarding the management of financial risks such as currency risk, interest rate risk, and the placement of surplus liquidity.